 Remove Hazards

 Before bringing your new dog home, take the time to walk around your house and identify any potential hazards.
-Remove any objects or items that could be easily swallowed or choked on.
+Remove any small objects or items that could be easily swallowed or choked on.
 This includes small toys, loose change, and small household items.
 Additionally, tidy up any loose cables or wires that your dog could chew on and potentially get electrocuted.
 By taking these simple steps, you can ensure a safe and hazard-free environment for your furry friend.

 Check for Toxic Plants

-Some plants and flowers can be toxic to if ingested.
+Some plants and flowers can be toxic to dogs if ingested.
 Before introducing your new dog to your home, check your garden and indoor plants for any toxic varieties.
 Common examples of toxic plants include lilies, azaleas, daffodils, and ivy.
 If you have any of these plants, consider either removing them from your home or placing them in areas that are inaccessible to your dog.
 This will help prevent any accidental poisonings and keep your dog safe.

 Store Hazardous Materials Safely